lemberg/android-database/README.md

  1. Make your `DatabaseHelper` extends `MigratableSQLiteOpenHelper` or `SQLiteOpenHelper` and override all the methods to configure your database.
- `MigratableSQLiteOpenHelper` helps to manage data migration while database upgrade or downgrade.
+ `MigratableSQLiteOpenHelper` helps to manage data migration while database upgrading or downgrading.

  2. In your `DatabaseManager` create a global instance of `DatabaseRegister class` and `registerDatabase(String databaseName, SQLiteOpenHelper sqLiteOpenHelper)` method.